-Qualifications: Candidates must demonstrate diving/ watermanship ability acceptable to the instructor, as well as knowledge of scientific diving regulations, skills, and techniques.
+Qualifications and Requirements: Candidates must demonstrate diving/ watermanship ability acceptable to the instructor, as well as knowledge of scientific diving regulations, skills, and techniques.
 Ability to follow strict safety guidelines and detailed work instructions but also take appropriate initiative and operate independently.
 Desire and motivation to exhibit role-model behavior and serve as a mentor to student divers.
-Duties include but may not be limited to: preparing equipment, filling scuba cylinders, grading/reviewing student assignments, preparing/ presenting course lectures, acting as a certified dive buddy, and supervising divers during both confined and open water dive activities.